519-669-2901

 Hidden Dangers in the Grass: Understanding Grass Awn Injuries in Pets You might notice your dog shaking their head relentlessly after a walk, or perhaps they are licking a spot on their paw raw, but you can’t see what’s bothering them.
 These subtle signs of discomfort can be caused by something so small it's often [...]

-A Closer Look at the Surgeries Pets Need Most Often Every pet’s life has milestones: routine checkups, dental cleanings, vaccinations, and sometimes, surgery.
+Every pet’s life has milestones: routine checkups, dental cleanings, vaccinations, and sometimes, surgery.
 From repairing a torn ligament to removing a tumor or preventing disease through a simple spay or neuter, surgical care is often a vital part of keeping pets healthy and pain-free.
-At [...]
+At North Waterloo Veterinary Hospital, our experienced veterinarians perform procedures in [...]

 A Note from Dr. Linda: